KyButler/CSCI-4448/HW2/README.md

 ## Comments / Assumptions

-- "Roaming" is used in multiple different ways during the writeup.
-We assumed that every instance of Roaming could instead be replaced with "exercising", therefore in the instance where a Feline decides to 'roam', we instead just call the exercise method.
+- Assumptions that the Animal classes don't have to be gone in depth in the UML diagrams as stated.
+This means we may state that we call for an Animal to go to sleep, but not go in depth about specifically what occurs when, say, a Cat goes to sleep.
+- The 1 day output is saved in "dayatthezoo.out" in the root.

 ## Issues

-- Not really.
-We had a case where we created the "Turtle.java" file, and unlike all of the other files created, it did not have a frame of a Java class (every file came with the "public class {} . . . ").
-Upon editing this file, the markdown coloring was weird, and the Zoo couldn't recognize it as an object.
-We ended up deleting and remaking the file with the *exact same code* and it worked.
-Odd.
+- Deciding the key differences between the UML Activity and Sequence diagram took a bit, but I believe we got the gist based on examples.

 ## Instructions to Run

 - No special instructions.
 Just have Java ready to be ran.
 The Main.java in the root must be ran.
-The exact command that VS Code ran can be seen in 'dayatthezoo.out', but should be able to be run normally without issue.
+- The PDF with our UML diagrams is named "UMLDiagrams.pdf" and is in the root of the repo.
+They are in order based on the questions.
+Individual UML diagrams can also be found under the "UML Diagrams" folder.
+They're the same, so feel free to reference those in the folder if it's clearer.
+- Again, the 1 day output is saved in "dayatthezoo.out" in the root.